TheBryceIsRight/HTML_Tables/simplify.md

 -   Data-level messages

-Data-level messages are described in Chapter 2 "Message Details".
+Data-level messages are described in Chapter 2 [Message Details](#core_concepts).
 This appendix describes the Link-level messaging.

 The **Link**-**level Response** between the POS device and Simplify provides positive acknowledgement to a message.
 All messages result in a